XitongSun-UT/XitongSun-UT.github.io/_pages/about.md

 Advised by Prof. [Ruochen Lu](https://scholar.google.com/citations?hl=en&user=yJo453cAAAAJ)

 - This ongoing project focuses on the design, modeling, and microfabrication of lithium niobate (LN)-based piezoelectric isolation transformers for emerging power electronics applications.
+- Different LN and isolation-layer thicknesses are studied to evaluate their effects on electrical isolation and acoustic coupling.
-The work aims to explore piezoelectric isolated transformer structures as potential alternatives to conventional magnetic components in compact and high-performance power conversion systems.
+- The work aims to explore piezoelectric isolated transformer structures as potential alternatives to conventional magnetic components in compact and high-performance power conversion systems.

 </div>
 </div>